 - Failure to control competing plants

-Three of these concerns deal with problems in regenerating (or regrowing) our forests; harvests are occurring without adequate plans for tree replacement.
-Sustainable forestry requires that we focus on growing new trees, but we cannot practice sustainable forestry if we do not regenerate a healthy, young forest for future generations.
+Three of these concerns deal with problems regenerating (or regrowing) our forests; harvests are occurring without adequate plans for tree replacement.
+Sustainable forestry depends on regenerating healthy, young forests for future generations.

-Recent U.S. Forest Service data from Pennsylvania’s statewide forest inventory (2009) document regeneration problems.
+Recent U.S. Forest Service data from Pennsylvania's statewide forest inventory (2014) document regeneration problems.
 In forest stands where light conditions are adequate for regeneration development, just over 50 percent have adequate seedlings and saplings to regenerate the forest.
 This finding includes all tree species capable of growing into the forest canopy.
-When only commercially desirable species are considered, only 40 percent of these forest stands have adequate regeneration to replace the existing forest.
+When only commercially desirable species are considered, less than 40 percent of these forest stands have adequate regeneration to replace the existing forest.

 What Can You Do?

-The challenge for each landowner is to continue using our forest resources without jeopardizing resource health or future.
+The challenge for each landowner is to use our forest resources without jeopardizing resource health or future.
 Landowners, loggers, and foresters all play key roles in achieving a successful timber harvest outcome.
-Each group has equal responsibility for creating healthy forests in the future.
+Each has equal responsibility for creating healthy forests in the future.